harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - You can now view delegate logs when validating a connector that uses a delegate to establish connections.
 (PL-37919)

 - The delegate expiration policy has been extended from 3 months to 6 months.
-You now only have to update delegates once every 6 months.
+You now only need to update delegates once every 6 months.
 (PL-39452)

 - Earlier, when an administrator enabled the account-level two-factor authentication (2FA) setting, it affected users in the following manner:
   1. Users who had set that account as their default account received 2FA emails, and the user-level 2FA setting was enabled across all their profiles.
 The users were not allowed to disable the setting.